pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 ./mvnw -pl function -am clean package -DskipTests
 ```

-> The deployment commands below pass `--set-build-env-vars=^:^BP_MAVEN_BUILD_ARGUMENTS=-pl function -am -DskipTests clean package`
+> The deployment commands below pass `--set-build-env-vars=BP_MAVEN_BUILD_ARGUMENTS=-pl\ function\ -am\ -DskipTests\ clean\ package`
 > so Cloud Build executes the same multi-module command during `gcloud functions deploy`.
-> The `^:^` prefix switches the separator character, which lets us keep the spaces inside the Maven argument string.
+> The backslashes escape spaces so the argument string reaches Maven intact.
+Keep that
-> Keep that override in sync with the local build steps to ensure the messaging jar is
+> override in sync with the local build steps to ensure the messaging jar is available
-> available when the Functions Framework stages dependencies.
+> when the Functions Framework stages dependencies.

 ### Create a minimal service account